 In two Public Safety Lab projects on 911 calls, joint with social science and data science teams at Princeton University, we are looking at the process by which 911 calls are first triaged into medical or law enforcement responses, and then are further assigned call and priority codes by 911 call takers.
 These initial discretionary decisions made by call takers may have large impacts on outcomes.
 They may also be inflected by call taker biases that are activated by information reported by callers.
-Working with several large urban jurisdictions, we are sourcing several years of the original audio files of 911 callers and call takers, records of call takers’ coding decisions, Computer Assisted Dispatch records of the responses to calls, and Record Management System records of call outcomes.
+Working with a large policing agency, we are sourcing several years of the original audio files of 911 callers and call takers, records of call takers’ coding decisions, Computer Assisted Dispatch records of the responses to calls, and Record Management System records of call outcomes.
 Using the as-if random assignment of calls to call takers, we are initially investigating three questions: 1) what is the effect of a medical response, relative to a law enforcement response, on call outcomes involving mental health and/or substance abuse issues?
 2) conditional on assignment to a law enforcement response, what is the effect of call assignment to officers who have received Crisis Intervention Training (CIT) on call outcomes involving mental health/substance abuse issues?
 3) is there any evidence of racial bias in the handling of 911 calls by call takers, and if so, what effects does that bias have on call outcomes?